richardndungu94/Devsecops/Week1-Web-security/Report.md

 The API is vulnerable to various OWASP Top 10 Vulnerablities,and OWASP API top ten.

-The weeks tasks:
+## The weeks tasks:

 .
-Develope aplication with Node.js,create UI log in page .
+Develope application with Node.js,create UI log in page .
 Intentionally add the owasp top 10 vulnerabilities
 .
 Interact with the API to find  out what security flaws were injected.

-The OWASP vulnerabilities
+## The OWASP vulnerabilities

 - No input validation (unsanitized user input).
   Impact: enables NoSQL injection, XSS in any HTML output, malformed data, bypasses.